AidLite Python API Documentation

 API | log_to_stderr |

-Description | Sets log information to be output to the standard error terminal. |
+Description | Set log information output to standard error terminal |

 Parameters | None |

-Return Value | Default return value is 0 . |
+Return Value | Returns 0 by default |

 Log Output to Text File log_to_file()